Harmonic Analysis and Statistics of the First Galois Cohomology Group: Fourier analysis on adelic cohomology

 where each of the homomorphisms are continuous and the nine terms have the following topologies respectively: finite, compact, compact, discrete, locally compact, compact, discrete, discrete, finite.

 Although $i_T$ need not be injective, we see that the kernel is the continuous image of a compact group into a discrete cocompact group, and so is necessarily finite.
 Moreover, the middle row shows that the images of $i_T$ and $i_{T^*}$ are dual lattices in their respective cohomology groups.
-We thus derive the following corollary of Poisson summation: \begin{theorem} Normalize the measure on $H^1(\A_K, T)$ so that the compact subgroup
+We thus derive the following corollary of Poisson summation: \begin{theorem} Normalize the measure on $H^1(K_p, T)$ so that each single point has measure